 A Member whose privileges or Medical Staff Membership have been summarily suspended shall be entitled to a fair hearing under ARTICLE IX, and such request for a hearing must be submitted in writing to the President of the Medical Staff within 10 days from the date the Summary Suspension was imposed.
 Such hearing shall be held within 15 days of imposition of the summary suspension unless the Member and the MSEC agree in writing to a later date or the Member waives their right to a fair hearing.

-If a Member subject to a Summary Suspension has requested a fair hearing in accordance with ARTICLE IX, no action need to be taken until the matter is resubmitted to the GB after the hearing.
-A Summary Suspension once imposed shall remain in effect pending final action by the GB.
+If a Member subject to a Summary Suspension has requested a fair hearing in accordance with ARTICLE IX, no action need to be taken until the matter is resubmitted to the GB or authorized designee after the hearing.
+A Summary Suspension once imposed shall remain in effect pending final action by the GB or authorized designee.

 TERM OF SUSPENSION